 3. Increased Risk of Fraud Concerns

 - Incomplete or Inaccurate Information: Submitting incomplete or incorrect documents might raise suspicion about the applicant’s intent or honesty.
-For instance, inconsistencies between submitted documents or failure to provide requested information might lead the USCIS officer to believe the applicant is trying to hide information or commit fraud.
+For instance, inconsistencies between submitted documents or failure to provide requested information might lead the USCIS officer to believe the candidate is trying to hide information or commit fraud.

-- Misrepresentation: Providing false or incorrect information—whether intentional or unintentional—can lead to severe consequences, including permanent disqualification from obtaining a Green Card or even deportation.
+- Misrepresentation: Providing false or incorrect information, whether intentional or unintentional, can lead to severe consequences, including permanent disqualification from obtaining a Green Card or even deportation.

 4. Impact on Family Members